hille721/ansible-variables/README.md

 ## Usage

-The command line usage is simmilar to the official Ansible CLI tools, especially like ansible-inventory, thus to see all possible commands and options run
+The command line usage is similar to the official Ansible CLI tools, especially like ansible-inventory, thus to see all possible commands and options run

 ```plain
 ansible-variables --help